TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/10-Outlook/2-Backend-modules.rst

     }

 In line 2 the backend module is registered using the API function ``\TYPO3\CMS\Extbase\Utility\ExtensionUtility::registerModule``.
-This function needs the name of the main area where the module can be found later, in our case this is the ``web`` module (line 4).
-Also the module must have a name, so that different modules of the same extension can be distinct (line 5).
-In line 6 the position of the module can be described in detail, but this is not done here.
-The lines 7 till 11 defines the list of controller action combinations that are available for this module, like you know from the definition of the frontend plugins.
+This function needs the name of the main area where the module can be found later.
+In our case this is the ``web`` module (line 4).
+Also must the module have a name so that different modules of the same extension can be distinguished from another (line 5).
+In line 6 the position of the module can be described in detail (not used here).
+The lines 7 till 11 defines the list of controller action combinations that are available for this module like you know from the definition of the frontend plugins.
 In line 12 till 16 common definitions for the access rights, the icon and the title of the module are set.

 .. note::